UTF-8 Unicode Character Barcode Encoding

 IDAutomation offers a built-in UTF-8 conversion to byte method for encoding of Unicode characters above U+007F in 2D barcodes such as PDF417, Data Matrix and QR Code.
 Any UTF-8 character in the Unicode range (0-65535) can be encoded using this method.
 This built-in method of conversion is available now in the 2021 version of the following products:

-- QR Code Font and Encoder (For Access, Excel, Word and Crystal Reports)
+- Data Matrix Font and Encoder (For Access, Excel, Word, Crystal Reports and SSRS)

-- Native Barcode Generator for Crystal Reports (PDF417, Data Matrix and QR Code)
+- Crystal Reports Native Generator (PDF417, Data Matrix and QR Code)

 IDAutomation currently offers these products by request for all Developer Licenses and above with an active Level 2 Support and Upgrade Subscription.
 To obtain the built-in method for native UTF-8 encoding, open a private incident with your order number.
 IDAutomation can also provide source code so this conversion method can be performed outside of the barcode generation component.

-This method is available for PDF417, Data Matrix and QR Code in most products including:
+This conversion method is available for PDF417, Data Matrix and QR Code in most products including:

 - .NET DLLs